Luxcium/100DaysOfCode/first-week/day-one/help-bash-program.md

     FunctionName(){program statements}
 ```

 Explore this by creating a simple function at the CLI.
 (The function is stored in the shell environment for the shell instance in which it is created.)
-You are going to create a function called hw, which stands for "hello world."
-Enter the following code at the CLI and press Enter.
-Then enter hw as you would any other shell command:
+You are going to create a function called **hw**, which stands for *"hello world."* Enter the following code at the CLI and press **Enter**.
+Then enter **hw** as you would any other shell command:

 ```bash
     [student@testvm1 ~]$ hw(){ echo "Hi there kiddo"; }